 Poorly organized thoughts and grammatical errors make employees seem unprofessional in the eyes of potential clients,discouraging them from doing business with you.

 Take advantage of technology, to train your staff.
 CloudApp is an all-time favorite among employers and trainers who need an intuitive way to record a screen to show a demo, provide tutorials, or create a video of any content, for team training.

-CloudApp works as an all-in-one screen recording tool that captures videos, screen recordings, screenshots, screencasts, GIFs, and marked-up images throughout business workflows.
+CloudApp works as an all-in-one screen recording tool that captures videos, has a screen recorder, takes screenshots, screencasts, creates GIFs, and marks upimages throughout business workflows.
 If you often use CloudApp for training employees, you’ll start finding unique ways to integrate it into your workflow to boost productivity.
 And with the app’s more recent update, you can now even embed your content pretty much anywhere with a user-friendly embed code.
 This makes it a whole lot easier to share writing tutorials to your team.

 First time using CloudApp?
 This tutorial video will show you everything you need to know to get started.

 Did you know that businesses in the US spend 6 percent of their total wages in attempts to understand poorly written material?
 Training your employees to write better not only saves you this money but also saves on time spent reading and improves customer service, resulting in increased sales.